mavlink/qgc-user-guide/QuickStart/QuickStart.md

 <br>Create autonomous missions.

 ![](FlyViewButton.jpg) **[Fly](../FlyView/FlyView.md)**
-<br>Monitor you vehicle while flying, including streaming video.
+<br>Monitor you vehicle(s) while flying, including streaming video.

 # Connecting the drone
 In most cases if you have connected to your vehicle directly via USB, through a telemetry radio or over WiFi you should not need to take any additional steps.
 QGroundControl should detect your vehicle and connect it automatically.